winesapOS/winesapOS/CONTRIBUTING.md

 ### Date

-winesapOS has 3 releases every year.
-We aim to release before major components get upgraded in Arch Linux.
+winesapOS aims to release before major components get upgraded in Arch Linux.
 This ensures that more testing and bug fixing has been done.

 Major release schedule for Arch Linux: